Interview (magazine): Andy Warhol period

 O'Brien and his wife Jude Jade sold advertising for the magazine before Sandra Brant became the director of advertising in 1972.
 O'Brien succeeded Colacello as managing editor of Interview in 1972 and continued in that capacity until 1973.
 In 1973, Rosemary Kent, an editor from WWD magazine, became the editor-in-chief of Interview, which at that point had a circulation of almost 70,000.
-In 1974, Colacello took over as editor-in-chief and remained in that position until 1983.
+In 1974, Colacello took over as executive editor and remained in that position until 1983.

 Warhol hosted parties for the magazine at New York hotspots such as Studio 54 and Regine's.
 He used a tape recorder he had in his pocket to capture content for Interview.
 The interviews were taped conversations of well-known eclectic people usually at a restaurant and published as a literal transcription.
 Another trademark of the magazine were full-page photographs of "beautiful people."